zdebruine/RcppML/README.md

 devtools::install_github('zdebruine/RcppML')
 ```

-Current development version is v.0.3.0:
+Current development version is v.0.3.2:
- - added `dclust`, `bipartition`, `nmf2`, and performance updates to other functions
+ - added `dclust`, `bipartition`, and performance updates to other functions.

 The version on CRAN only supports `nmf`, `project`, `nnls`, and `mse`.